 Be transported back to when the Rialto was first built in 1891 and immerse yourself in the stories of those who had once been apart of Melbourne’s famous Rialto building.
 Discover how the Rialto played a significant part in Melbourne’s growth and uncover the forgotten stories of those who once resided between these walls.

-Stay tuned for series one, the forgotten stories of the People of The Rialto.
+Read more about series one, the forgotten stories of the People of The Rialto.

 Series One - The Forgotten Stories

 “The Female Vagabond of Melbourne”

 Miss Catherine Hay Thomson’s tale is impressive yet mysterious.
 An undercover investigative journalist who at night visited Melbourne brothels dressed as a man and during the day resided on level 4 of the Rialto building.

 Read more about the story of Rialto's “The Female Vagabond of Melbourne."